kusumi/fileobj/README.md

         $ cd /usr/pkgsrc/devel/py-curses
         $ sudo make install

-+ If the ncurses border lines are shown with messed up characters on Putty, try changing settings of the section 'Window -> Appearance' and/or 'Window -> Translation'.
-Changing the character set to "Use font encoding" from "UTF-8" or whatever the setting already there may work.
++ If the ncurses border lines are shown with messed up characters on Putty, try changing settings of the section *"Window -> Appearance"* and/or *"Window -> Translation"*.
+Changing the character set from *"UTF-8"* (or whatever the setting already there) to *"Use font encoding"* may work.